midibox/mios32/bootloader/updater/README.txt

 ===============================================================================

 Required hardware:
-   o MBHP_CORE_STM32 or STM32 Primer
+   o MBHP_CORE_STM32 or MBHP_CORE_LPC17

 ===============================================================================

 This application has different purposes:

-1) you would like to program the bootloader on a virgin STM32 device via JTAG or COM interface as described under file:///Users/TK/Sites/ucapps/mios32_bootstrap_experts.html
+1) you would like to program the bootloader on a virgin STM32 or LPC17 device via JTAG or COM interface as described under http://www.ucapps.de/mios32_bootstrap_experts.html

 In this case, just use the <board>/project.bin or <board>/project.hex file.
 Once uploaded, you are able to update applications via MIOS Studio

-2) you got a STM32 with preprogrammed bootloader, but you are not sure if it is up-to-date.
+2) you got a STM32 or LPC17 with preprogrammed bootloader, but you are not sure if it is up-to-date.
 Just upload the <board>/project.hex file via MIOS Studio to check this, and to update the bootloader if it is not up-to-date